 To increase detection accuracy, vaginal-rectal swabs should be inoculated into a selective enrichment broth media and incubated for 18-24 hours at 35-37°C in ambient air or 5% CO2 conditions for both culture-based and molecular methods.
-Subculturing after enrichment is not necessary.
+In addition to enrichment broth, some laboratories may choose to simultaneously directly inoculate agar culture plates as well.
+This can help decrease time to detection instead of first incubating in enrichment broth followed by playing to agar media.
 Although some molecular assays are designed for testing without enrichment, the use of enrichment broth prior to testing can nevertheless increase accuracy.
-If your laboratory opts for inoculating agar culture plates in addition to enrichment broths, inoculate enrichment broth first.

 Agar plates with selective agents may inhibit growth of other natural flora, thereby promoting GBS growth.
 Media must be capable of detecting non-hemolytic strains of GBS, which account for around 5% of all infections.
 Chromogenic media may help facilitate fast GBS detection through the color change of colonies.
 However, non-hemolytic strains of GBS do not produce the identifying color changes on chromogenic media.
 Identification of candidate isolates from chromogenic agars may therefore be required.
 Hemolysis-enhancing media can be used to detect isolates that would be non-hemolytic on standard blood agar plates.

 One of the most common causes of false negatives is incomplete sample collection (usually vaginal swabbing without rectal swabbing).
 Both steps are critical for accurate results.

 Testing methods & detection of antibiotic resistance